 Someone tied my hands behind my back (which was not tight, and would have been easily escaped from, but was still keeping my hands behind my back) and bagged my head.
 I was left shoeless and kneeling against the wall.
 The bag over my already existing surgical mask made it hard to breathe.
 Thinking about the difficulty of breathing made it even harder.

-By Blackout's 2016 Sundance launch, the methods had mutated into actors pouring water down the participants' throats until they choked.
+By Blackout's 2016 Sundance launch, actors poured water down the participants' throats until they choked.

 One of the pieces of the Blackout puzzle is their commitment to subjecting patrons to what they refer to as "simulated sexual assault."
 One of the co-creators of the experience, Josh Randall, realizes that it's "sensitive subject matter," but he believes that the faux-experience should go "deeper than shock value, it's about finding what an actor and audience [are] interested in, and [making] them interested in going to that place.
 We try to be as clear as possible about what people are in for."

 Participants Often Experience Everything Alone

 Most haunted houses that you'll come across in October are full of actors in rubber masks and varying levels of theatrics from cobwebs to dry ice - but that's not what you're going to find in Blackout.
 The experience literally leaves you alone, allowing you to sit in dread waiting for something new and horrific to happen.
 In the Blackout experience, the thing that you're most afraid of is likely to be the thing that's going to lead to your biggest freakout.